Donna R. Prather, County Clerk

 The Board of Elections provides the following services for Ben Hill County Residents

-The Board of Elections registers all eligible citizens to vote, provide free voter id's, and maintains districting maps for Ben Hill County and the City of Fitzgerald.
-We also conduct all Federal, State and County wide elections, maintain election results, and uphold election laws regarding registration and voting.
+The Board of Elections registers all eligible citizens to vote, provides free voter IDs, and maintains districting maps for Ben Hill County and the City of Fitzgerald.
+We also conduct all Federal, State, and County-wide elections, maintain election results and uphold election laws regarding registration and voting.

 To register to vote you must:

 - Be a citizen of the United States

 - Be a legal resident of the Ben Hill County